axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/reference-destination-elasticsearch2/_index.md

 | Type:    | none | basic | clientcert |
 | Default: | none                      |

-*Description:* Determines how {{% productparam "abbrev" %}} authenticates to the Elasticsearch server.
+*Description:* Determines how {{% param "product.abbrev" %}} authenticates to the Elasticsearch server.
 Depending on the value of this option, you might have to set other options as well.
 Possible values:

   - `none`: Connect to the Elasticsearch server without authentication.